 Grubs eat the roots and underground stems of plants, especially grass, in April and May and again in August through October and then hibernate during the winter.

 The grass may appear brown and blotchy where grubs are eating, and since they eat the grass roots, the grass can be rolled up like a carpet.
 If a lawn is being dug up by skunks, raccoons, or crows, particularly in March through May or in September or October, or if moles are creating a network of tunnels under the grass, it is likely that the lawn has a significant population of grubs which the animals are feeding on.

 To protect your lawn from damage caused by skunks, crows, and moles, loosely place fruit-tree netting placed over a lawn.
 Do not pull it taut, instead, loosely gather the netting, especially 3 or 4 feet along each outside edge.
 Birds and mammals do not want to walk on the netting thus preventing further damage to the lawn.

 Place 15 inch high stakes around an area you want to protect or that has already been dug up by animals.
-Attach 2 or 3 inch wide silver Mylar tape (purchased party supply stores) to the stakes and crisscross the area with the tape.
-The area can remain covered until the beetles emerge in June, or if it is fall, until cooler weather, for example, until October, when the grubs start to hibernate deeper in the soil.
+Attach 2 or 3 inch wide silver Mylar tape (purchased at party supply stores) to the stakes and crisscross the area with the tape.
+The area can remain covered until the beetles emerge in June or, if it is fall, until the weather cools around October.
+By then, the grubs will start to hibernate deeper in the soil.